 The virtues of democracy have never ringed quite so loud.
 In a turbulent political climate, citizens of the United States have regained access to their voices–as their values and rights have been challenged and threatened, activists have come together to fight and resist.
 Between immigration issues, healthcare, and women’s rights, causes have brought advocates together in the name of justice and progress.
 Cannabis, too, has its place in the ongoing battle.

 Marijuana has been a political issue in the United States for quite some time, with appearances in the War on Drugs and the Gateway Hypothesis, surmised by a lasting Federal prohibition.
-Many citizens, however, see through the negative connotations of cannabis use and aim to bring light to the benefits.
-These people, in turn, have the potential to become a pot activist.
+Many citizens, however, see through the negative connotations of cannabis use and aim to bring light to the plant.
+These people, in turn, have the potential to become a pot activist

 Know your stuff